sopra-steria-norge/cloud-akademiet-course-files/4_Authentication_with_MSAL_in_Swagger.md

 </details>

 ## TEST: Test the application as you did in the first step in this workshop
-- Launch your app try the endpoint `POST User/CreateUser` in Swagger again (should now get a 401 (Unauthorized) response, i.e. the API is now protected by authentication)
+- Launch your app try the endpoint `POST User/CreateUser` in Swagger again (should now get a 401 (Unauthorized) response, i.e. the API is now protected by authentication.

  ## TODO: 4.
 Configure Swagger UI to use interactive authentication
  1. Get the relevant environment variables from AzureAd section in appsettings.json